 To me, relationships mean everything.
-They make it easy to attend your job every day.
+They make it easy to attend your job every day – they make or break your career.
 They reduce your stress levels related to your work.
 They reduce the need for intervention when it comes to classroom management.
 They allow your students to learn and for you to learn from them.
 They also create an ideal classroom environment in which the teacher respects the students and vice versa.

 The easiest way for a student to learn is through the teacher-student relationship that exists.
 Without this, for example, students may feel deterred from asking questions, which could lead to misunderstanding of information in my class.
 Relationships also allow us to learn how each student learns and what needs they may have or do not have.

 These relationships are built outside of the classroom environment as well.
 For me, this looks like coaching.
 Coaching allows you to further those relationships and creating respect and trust in that teacher-student relationship.
 This trust and respect are continued through treating students equally.
 If students do not feel they are being treated equally, it is likely that they turn away from the teacher-student relationship.